Palliative Care Support at HCS

 STAFF HIGHLIGHTS

-Vanessa has been with HCS for 15 years.
-Her passion for supporting patients and caregivers began with her work as a Homemaker and has continued all the way to her current role as Patient Care Manager and Palliative Nursing Lead.
+Vanessa has been with HCS for 20 years.
+Her passion for supporting patients and caregivers began with her work as a Homemaker and has continued all the way to her current role as Associate Director of Hospice at HCS.
 Vanessa believes that a calming and supportive approach and the recognition of patient self-direction is the best way to forge a connection.
 Her attention to the patient’s medical situation as well as their overall life circumstances allows for a true Palliative approach to understanding needs and wishes.
-As a nurse manager, Vanessa works to identify patients who may benefit from additional attention to symptom management, side effect monitoring, pain and discomfort, and she guides care planning for clinicians in these cases.
+As a nurse leader, Vanessa works to identify patients who may benefit from additional attention to symptom management, side effect monitoring, pain and discomfort, and she guides care planning for clinicians in these cases.